SADI Surgery - Single Anastomosis Duodenal-Ileostomy

 Very Limited Insurance Coverage

-Although the procedure was recently adopted as a standard bariatric surgery by the American Society for Metabolic and Bariatric Surgery, many insurance companies do not cover it.
-Blue Cross, Blue Shield of North Carolina do provide coverage.
+Although the procedure was adopted as a standard bariatric surgery by the American Society for Metabolic and Bariatric Surgery, many insurance companies do not cover it.
+Blue Cross, Blue Shield of North Carolina, Aetna, and Duke employee insurance provide coverage.

 More Technical Experience Required

-Duke weight loss surgeons have been performing the procedure for five years.
-They have many years of experience altering the duodenum, which is an area of complex anatomy.
+Duke weight loss surgeons have been performing the procedure since 2018.
+They have years of experience altering the duodenum, which is an area of complex anatomy.

 A badge from the American College of Surgeons and American Society for Metabolic and Bariatric Surgery for an Accredited Center Quality Program